-- Provision of a wide range of competitive services such as banking services, where people can access their financial status information. - Electronic services through Public Internet Terminals (internet kiosk) where people can create their own e-mail addresses and access information. - Payment agency for pensions and social grants for the Department of Social Development's South African Social Security Agency (SASSA). - Provision of services on behalf of different organisations such as National Treasury, SABC TV licences and bill payment facilities for different organizations and municipalities. - Access to government information (Thusong Post offices) where people could apply for jobs.
+- Provision of a wide range of competitive services such as banking services, where people can access their financial status information, - Electronic services through Public Internet Terminals (internet kiosk) where people can create their own e-mail addresses and access information. - Payment agency for pensions and social grants for the Department of Social Development's South African Social Security Agency (SASSA). - Provision of services on behalf of different organisations such as National Treasury, SABC TV licences and bill payment facilities for different organizations and municipalities. - Access to government information (Thusong Post offices) where people could apply for jobs.

 While government aims to roll out post offices in rural areas, the dispersed settlement patterns will have a negative impact in meeting the required threshold (5km) for the provision of proper post and telecommunication infrastructure services.
-The available facilities are mostly in larger settlements and are therefore not conveniently accessible to most small settlements.
 There are also postal agencies in smaller settlements though they provide limited/ restricted services.

 Muyexe village which is within the pilot project for Comprehensive Rural Development Programme in Greater Giyani municipality was allocated a new post office for the year 2009/10.